KaiwenJon/MOTC_Transport/README.md

 ```

 ## Warning
-There's a limitation on numbers of requesting an API.
+There's a limitation on numbers of requesting an API every day.
 If that happens, you will find a error message like this:
 ```shell
 GET https://ptx.transportdata.tw/MOTC/v2/Tourism/ScenicSpot/Hsinchu?$top=30&$skip=60&$format=JSON 429 (Too Many Requests).